 - Soak in water for 10-15 minutes or overnight.

-- Can add some soap to help loosen material.
+- Adding soap can help loosen material.

 - Perfuse individual nozzles and tubing with water to clear any remaining material.